Visiting a Dentist in the Philippines: Reviews from Real Dental Patients

 - Be prepared for delays and have a plan ‘B’

-- Dentists located in malls may be more expensive because of higher business overheads
+- Dentists located in shopping centres may be more expensive because of higher business overheads

 - Be realistic about how much you’ll want to do in the days after your treatment